People Admit Their Most Captivating Revenge

 Then I made a glitter bomb.
 Using a greeting card that opens landscape style, with like, a tissue paper pouch full of glitter glued to the insides, and sent it to him at his restaurant.

+I googled his email address and found his post on gumtree looking for a chef (lol).
 So I make a new email address and I’m like, I’m a friend of the (most common social media friend’s last name) family and they mentioned you’re opening a taqueria.
 I’m moving to Sydney, I was a chef at my uncle’s Mexican restaurant, and do you have any jobs available?

-You do!?
-Oh, how exciting will you please give me a chance?
-Great, I look forward to working for you!
+Every day I had a credible excuse not to show and milked that until he was just about done with my nonsense.
 Then I left a message with an employee: ‘I can’t come into work today because taco guy didn’t give OP her reward for the recipe competition he ran on his failed website and then threatened her with violence.’
 And then I waited for him to contact me (he was a little upset) and I confessed everything, all the little mind games, all the petty stuff, canceled orders, all of it.

 He told me he’d pay me if I stopped.
 I declined the offer.
 I said I’d rather have $1k worth of fun at his expense.
 Maybe next time don’t threaten people with goons.
 I said I might not ever get bored of this.
 And the last thing I ever said: Every time you have a bad day you’re going to wonder if I was somehow involved.”